fiquu/slseed-web-api/README.md

 ## Getting started

+1. Create an IAM programattic user (recommended) and configure with the AWS CLI: `aws configure --profile <profile-name>`.
-1. Configure your AWS profiles on `configs/aws.js` for each stage.
+1. Configure your AWS profile names on `configs/aws.js` for each stage.
+Must match the profile names configured with the AWS CLI.
-1. Run `npm i` and update as needed.
+1. Run `npm i`, `update` and `audit fix` as needed.
 1. Set the input values to use on the CloudFormation template on `setup/stack/values.js`.
 1. Configure your CloudFormation template on the `setup/stack/template/` folder.
-1. Run `npm run setup`, select `stack`, select stage and enter the template values.
+1. Run `npm run setup`, select `stack`, select the target stage and enter the template values.
 1. Wait for it to finish (it may take a while)...
-1. Configure your SSM to `.env` values on `configs/ssm.env.js` (these are the SSM param names only).
+1. Configure your SSM to `.env` values mapping on `configs/ssm.env.js` with the SSM param names only without path prefixes as defined on yout CloudFormation template.
-1. Run `npm run setup`, select `env` and select stage to set your `.env.{stage}` file.
+1. Run `npm run setup`, select `env` and select target stage to create or update your `.env.{stage}` file.
 1. Run `npm start`.

 That's it.
 Your App should be running wherever it says it's running.